Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 How Do Expanded Access and Right to Try Differ?

 Expanded access requires two additional steps.
 If the company agrees to provide its product for that single patient, the physician must send the request to the FDA for review.
 Based on the judgment of its experts, the FDA may alter the treatment plan; for example, by amending dosing schedules.
 Once the FDA notifies the physician that a request may proceed (this happens in a matter of days, or hours in an emergency), an institutional review board (IRB) must review the request.
 IRBs are charged with protecting the rights and welfare of human participants in research studies and patients who will be treated with an investigational product.
 The IRB reviews the informed consent document to ensure it discloses the investigational nature of the treatment, the inherent “unknowns” in terms of benefits and risks, and other options available to the patient.
 IRBs also review expanded access requests to make sure that appropriate protections for patients are in place, including that the treating physician has the relevant training and experience and that the facility where the product will be used is able to properly treat and care for the patient in the event that problems arise related to the use of the product.
 Many, but not all, U.S. hospitals have an IRB; for those that do not, there are independent IRBs that can review expanded access plans.
-Due to concerns that the process may be too slow, in October 2018 the FDA commissioner changed the relevant rules so that IRB review of expanded access may be done by one representative of the IRB, rather than the entire committee.
+Due to concerns that the IRB review process may be too slow, in October 2018 the FDA commissioner changed the relevant rules so that IRB review of expanded access may be done by one representative of the IRB, rather than the entire committee.

-In expanded access and right to try, the patient must provide informed consent; however, the consent document is not held to the same standards in right to try and expanded access.
-(For example, federal law requires that informed consent documents used in expanded access detail a patient’s rights; right to try has no such requirement.)
+In both expanded access and right to try, the patient must provide informed consent; however, the consent document is not held to the same standards in right to try and expanded access.
+(For example, federal law requires that informed consent documents used in expanded access detail a patient’s rights; right to try has no such requirement).

 Which Is Faster: Expanded Access or Right to Try?